ejcanoy/battleship/README.md

 # Battleship

-This code conducts a game of battleship.
-Allowing you to play against an AI with different levels of difficulty.
+This code conducts a game of battleship and allows you to face off against AI.